 Finally, it’s easiest at first to stick with what you know.
 When you’re writing from personal experience, the process typically feels more effortless because you already know what you want to say.

 If you’re stuck, think about what your job entails on a daily basis.
-No matter what your role is, you have expertise about what it takes to do that role well.
+No matter what your role is, you have experience in figuring out what it takes to do that role well.
 Can you share some of that wisdom in writing?
-If you want to go this route, think about the questions that people commonly ask you about your work, or even think back to what you had a hard time grasping when you were first starting out.
-Then, write something that covers the answers to those questions.
+If you want to go this route, think about the questions that people commonly ask you about your work—or even think back to what you had a hard time grasping when you were first starting out.
+Then, write something that covers the answers to those questions—kind of like I’m doing now.

 Another option is to go the opinion/thought piece route and share your reflection on something you’ve seen or experienced.
 One way to kickstart this process is to start keeping notes (your phone is a great place for this) about interesting thoughts you have.